Chapter 1: Kansas Commodity Supplemental Food Program Overview

 The initial intent in implementing CSFP in Kansas was to provide services to pregnant, breastfeeding and postpartum women, and children up to 6 years old that were not served by the WIC Program in three metropolitan areas (Wichita, Kansas City and Topeka) of the state.
 Services were then expanded to serve elderly in the three existing sites.
 Elderly have gradually increased to encompass approximately 98% of the caseload.

 In FFY 97 and FFY 98, the service areas were expanded to include the surrounding counties of the existing three sites.
 Policy was changed to serve infants with the beginning of FFY 2001.
 In FFY 2004, the service area around Wichita (Sedgwick County) was expanded to include one more county (Chautauqua).
 In 2007-2008 the service area was expanded to 23 counties to include Miami, and Franklin counties.
 In 2010 service areas were expanded again to include Stafford, Nemaha, Washington, Marshall and Clay for a total of 29 counties.
 In 2011 Anderson county was added.
 With the new Farm Bill in 2014, women, infants and children were removed from the program with the intention of WIC now serving their needs.
-In 2015, the program expanded into Crawford county for a total of 31 counties served.
+In 2015, Kansas Food Bank came on board to serve Crawford county for a total of 31 counties served.
+In 2017 service areas were expanded to include Barber, Cherokee and Ellis counties.
+In 2018 Second Harvest Community Food Bank came on board to serve Brown, Doniphan and Atchison counties.
+Kansas Food Banks territory continues to expand to include a total of 13 counties for a grand total of 42 counties.
+In 2019 CSFP is now in 49 counties and continues to expand.
+In Nov 2019 the CSFP food package is changing to include a variety of options for seniors to better meet their needs.

 III.
 Goals and Objectives